 Everyone likes a good cup of coffee but what about a coffee story ?
 Like the cocoa story I did some years ago I’m back with another.
 Here’s my story of Trinidad Coffee….

-I am not a regular drinker of coffee, like my father-in-law who would only drink black coffee.
-People like him are the the real aficionados of coffee.
+I am not a regular drinker of coffee, like my father-in-law who would only drink it black.
+People like him are the the real aficionados.
 They unequivocally state that instant coffee, though cheaper, could never stand next to quality freshly milled coffee, which is by the way hard to come by.

 So my search for a good cup of coffee began with me visiting an estate.
 I must admit that I am an unlikely candidate to search for a good cup of coffee because I didn’t know anyone at the time.
 In retrospect, this story found me instead and being the adventure seeker, I gladly went on the journey….